backdrop-contrib/slick/README.txt

 KNOWN ISSUES
 --------------------------------------------------------------------------------
 - Slick admin CSS may not be compatible with your private or contrib admin themes.
-Only if trouble with improper stylings, please disable it at: admin/config/media/slick/ui
+Only if trouble with admin display, please disable it at: admin/config/media/slick/ui

 - The Slick lazyLoad is not supported with picture-enabled images.
 Slick only facilitates Picture to get in.
 The image formatting is taken over by Picture.
+  Some other options such as Media switchers are currently not supported either.

 - Photobox is best for:
   - infinite true + slidesToShow 1